tpaklab/llacie/README.md

 make test-fast      # Runs only the quicker tests that don't require LLM inference
 ```

+We automatically run the test suite for every commit pushed to this repo using [Github Actions](https://github.com/tpaklab/llacie/actions/workflows/ci.yml).

 ### Building the package

 The package is Python-only and can be built using [flit](https://flit.pypa.io/en/stable/).